 The success of running communications through the cloud depends on IT teams finding the right partner to provide the cloud comms service.
 This should preferably be a company with hybrid expertise in both traditional communications such as telephony, as well as digital systems and tools.

 One issue that arises for employees working from home is that of storage.
 It’s not ideal for staff to store data and information on local drives, especially sensitive and confidential data.
 Shared storage through the cloud can also help to promote collaboration and unified communications.

 Many companies simply take advantage of what their email providers offer in terms of cloud storage.
-But it’s advisable to look further afield and seek options that integrate with your unified communications systems, such as using Microsoft 365 with a platform like Toku Connect.
+But it’s advisable to look further afield and seek options that integrate with your unified communications systems.

 Remote productivity is a burning issue for most businesses these days.
 It falls upon IT leaders and their teams to provide solutions to the problem – how to make remote teams more productive and collaborative.